-The Commission on Missing and Exploited Children (COMEC) is a non-profit charitable agency that began its life at the Juvenile Court of Memphis and Shelby County in 1984.
-The agency was formed after a series of highly publicized child disappearances.
-By design COMEC was established as a collaborative effort to better address the prevention and intervention needs in regard to missing and exploited children.
+The Commission on Missing and Exploited Children (COMEC), a non-profit charitable agency, began its life at the Juvenile Court of Memphis and Shelby County in 1984 after a series of highly publicized child disappearances.
+COMEC was designed as a collaborative effort to better address the prevention and intervention efforts in regard to missing children and children who had been exploited by adults.

-COMEC is one of this area's premier resources regarding child safety and works tirelessly to protect children and assist parents with issues that affect their children.
-COMEC collaborates with the Memphis Police Department, the Shelby County Sheriff's Department and many other local, state and national law enforcement agencies.
-COMEC also receives a large volume of walk-in citizen traffic from the Juvenile Court.
-These parents and caregivers seek information and guidance regarding child custody issues, children with behavioral issues and many other issues that affect children.
+COMEC is one of this area's premier resources for promoting the safety of children and the identification of those that would do harm to them.
+COMEC collaborates with the Memphis Police Department, the Shelby County Sheriff's Department and many other local, state and national Law Enforcement Agencies.
+COMEC also receives walk-in citizen traffic from the Juvenile Court who seek information regarding child custody issues, children with behavioral issues and many other issues that affect children.

-In 2018, COMEC:
+In 2019, COMEC:

+- Presented over 100

+Runaway/Abduction/Trafficking/Internet

+Safety programs throughout the community

-- Presented 15 Child Safety Education Programs (Runaway/Abduction/Trafficking/Internet Safety). - Provided 53 free community trainings/in-services at schools, churches and other public gatherings. - Participated in Foster Care Review Board meetings. - Assisted 126 searching parents in reuniting with their children.
+- Provided 33 free trainings on Child Safety Issues at schools, churches and other public gatherings.

-• Provided 71 free substance abuse screenings to children whose parent's suspected drug use.

-• Provided 57 free counseling sessions to parents and children.
+- Participated in 27 Foster Care Review Board hearings. - Assisted searching parents of Runaway/Abducted Children. - Provided free substance abuse screenings to children whose parent's suspected drug use. - Provided 62 free counseling sessions to parents and children. - Distributed thousands of pieces of free Child Safety Prevention literature. - Distributed over 500 free Child Safety Fingerprint Identification Kits.

-• Distributed over 1,000 Anti-Bullying flyers.

-• Distributed over 500 free Child Safety Fingerprint Identification Kits.

-• Provided a free Teen Drug Hotline, 901-222-0702

-COMEC's mission is to provide complimentary beneficial services to the public in an effort to support the work of the Juvenile Court of Memphis and Shelby County, the areas Law Enforcement Agencies.
+COMEC's mission is to provide meaningful and beneficial complementary services in an effort to support the work of the Juvenile Court of Memphis and Shelby County, area Law Enforcement and parents/children who are in crisis.
 Most importantly, COMEC provides services free of charge.

-Court Appointed Special Advocates Kimberly Weiss, Executive Director
+Court Appointed Special Advocates

+Kimberly Weiss, Executive Director

 Court Appointed Special Advocates (CASA) became a program of Juvenile Court of Memphis and Shelby County July 1, 2018.
 CASA began in Memphis in 1986 under the late, Kenneth A. Turner, former judge of the Shelby County Juvenile Court as a result of a national movement by juvenile court judges to look for alternative ways to make sure the best interests of children would be consistently presented to the court.
 CASA operated a as a non-profit agency for more than 30 years before becoming a program within the court.
-Our mission is to support and promote court-appointed volunteer advocacy so every abused and neglected child in Shelby County can have a voice to be heard, have a permanent home, and the opportunity to thrive..
+Our mission is to support and promote court-appointed volunteer advocacy so every abused and neglected child in Shelby County can have a voice to be heard, have a permanent home, and the opportunity to thrive.

-CASA volunteers receive in depth training to support their role as an advocate and are appointed by the Juvenile Court Judge to advocate for the best interest abused or neglected child in court. an Once of assigned child's case. volunteers to а are professionally supervised through the investigative process of gathering information from the child, their families, educators, social service professionals, health care providers, and any other persons having information regarding the child's case.
+CASA volunteers receive in depth training to support their role as an advocate and are appointed by the Juvenile Court Judge to advocate for the best interest of an abused or neglected child in court.
+Once assigned to a child's case, volunteers are professionally supervised through the investigative process of gathering information from the child, their families, educators, social service professionals, health care providers, and any other persons having information regarding the child's case.
 Upon completion of the investigation, the findings are presented to the court outlining the volunteer's concerns, evaluations, and recommendations for the child's future.